 Some factors to consider when selecting a UK spread betting broker include:

 The primary regulatory body for spread betting brokers in the UK is the Financial Conduct Authority (FCA).
-There are other secondary regulatory bodies, like:
+So, FCA-regulated brokers should be top of your list.
+However, there are other secondary regulatory bodies, like:

 - the Prudential Regulation Authority,